open-metadata/OpenMetadata/docs/connectors/glue-catalog.md

 aws glue list-schemas
 ```

-In response you will either see a formatted list of schemas defined in your Glue catalog or receive a message indicating that no schemas are defined in your catalog.
+In response you will either see a formatted list of schemas defined in your Glue catalog or receive a message indicating that no schemas are defined.

 ### **4. Create a configuration file using template JSON**